 To accommodate Medicare beneficiaries who don’t have access to or are hesitant to use the interactive audio-video technology required for telehealth services, the Centers for Medicare & Medicaid (CMS) is waiving the video requirement for certain telehealth services.
 Prevea360 Health Plan is adopting this waiver for all products during the public health emergency to allow members to receive these services via telephone (audio-only).
 The services that can be rendered via telephone have been added to CMS’s List of Medicare Telehealth Services.

 Because practitioners are providing audio-only services in instances that would have been provided as in-person or telehealth visit under non-COVID-19 circumstances, CMS established new Relative Value Units (RVUs) for audio-only assessment and management services.
 The RVUs are based on crosswalks to the most analogous office/outpatient evaluation and management (E&M) services resulting in increased reimbursement for CPT codes 99441, 99442, and 99443.
-Prevea360 Health Plan is adopting the increased reimbursement rates for these codes on claims with dates of service on and after March 1, 2020, across all Prevea360 Health Plan products.
+Dean Health Plan is adopting the increased reimbursement rates for these codes on claims with dates of service on and after March 1, 2020, across all Dean Health Plan products.

 Communication technology-based services